MAIF/daikoku/manual/src/main/paradox/adminusage/4-importexport.md

 # Import and export

-With Otoroshi you can easily save the current state of the proxy and restore it later.
+With Daikoku you can easily save the current state of the instance and restore it later.
 Go to `settings (avatar icon) / Organizations settings` and then `import/export`.

 ## Full export